mathewlowry/myhub-gpt/AI4Communities on the ATmosphere.md

 > "a platform for posting blogs onto the ATmosphere, with content stored on any ATProto Personal Data Server (PDS).
 So if you have a Bluesky account you just login and your posts will be stored on the PDS BlueSky gave you... but that content remains _yours_... [plus there's] seamless comments integration with BlueSky: a comment posted to the blog is shared on the commenter's Bluesky account, and whenever someone shares the post on Bluesky it also appears under the post." - [Thinking transparently in the ATmosphere](https://whtwnd.com/mathewlowry.bsky.social/3lcb22vzc3r2x)

-That post mainly focused on what Whitewind offered my personal "thinking transparently" process (of which the newsletter, blog post and this page are all integral parts), so if you're into personal content strategies and tools4thought, check it out in full.
+That post mainly focused on what Whitewind offered my personal "thinking transparently" process (of which the newsletter, blog post, this page and wiki are all integral parts), so if you're into personal content strategies and tools4thought, check it out in full.

 But the significance of Whitewind goes much deeper - it's a fully-fledged ATMosphere app, with its own longform content affordances, but totally integrated with Bluesky.
 This echoes the integration between different Fediverse apps (Mastodon, Plieroma, etc.), but the seamlessness and user-friendliness is on another level, to say nothing of the fact that the ATmosphere is one global conversation.

 On the ATmosphere, therefore, AI4communities could take the form of many different apps, each providing their own community and collaboration features, yet part of the wider global conversation mediated by Bluesky.
-Schematically, it will look something like the right half of the image I ended the Thinking transparently blog post with: a bunch of personal ATmosphere apps for curating, writing, collaborating and more, calling on additional apps which use AI to help support better user experiences:
+Schematically, it will look something like the right half of the image I ended the "Thinking transparently" blog post with: a bunch of personal ATmosphere apps for curating, writing, collaborating and more, calling on additional apps which use AI to remix and further add value to the content for communities and other users:

 ![[atproto-ecosystem.png]]
+*Caption: seamless integration between one users' personal writing stack (left), collaboration with friends and publishing tools, and the wider ATmosphere.*

 Things get even more interesting, for me at least, when I consider what organisations could do with this: not only could they build online communities which are deeply integrated into the wider Bluesky conversations, they can also offer their staff both identity- and PDS-related services.
 But that will have to wait for the next version of this page, because I think I'm reaching the edge of my technical knowledge - I need to spend some time with protocol engineers.